Want respondents to attach files to their answers? Then include a File Upload block in your typeform.

 - Ask your respondent the size of the file they are about to upload.

-- Based on the answer they give, either direct them to a File Upload question where they can upload the file (if the answer is “under 10MB”) or to a Website question where they can paste the link to the file (as described above).
+- Based on the answer they give, either direct them to a File Upload block where they can upload the file (if the answer is “under 10MB”) or to a Website block where they can paste the link to the file (as described above).

 How to download your files